-The Company entered into an option agreement on June 28, 2024 to acquire a 100% interest in the Colquemayo project.
+Cloquemayo - The Company entered into an option agreement on June 28, 2024 to acquire a 100% interest in the Colquemayo project.
 Activities are under way in Peru, including initial permitting steps, meetings with the local communities and local authorities, as well as the commencement of a data and core review.
-During this period, a detailed core review will be undertaken to build geological models for the breccia bodies with significant historic drill intercepts, including validation of the logged geology using the geochemical database; determining the geometry of the breccia bodies based on surface mapping and drill core information; review, modelling and interpretation of the geophysical data; and mapping of alteration zones to define potential source areas -- including porphyry intrusions with Cu-Mo (copper-molybdenum) mineralization.
+During this period, a detailed core review will be undertaken to: 1) Build geological models for breccia bodies with significant historic drill intercepts, including validation of the logged geology using the geochemical database, 2) determining the geometry of the breccia bodies based on surface mapping and drill core information, 3) review, model and interpret geophysical data, and 4) mapping of alteration zones to define potential source areas - including porphyry intrusions with Cu-Mo (copper-molybdenum) mineralization.